unraid/docs/docs/connect/remote-access.md

 Note that once SSL is set to Strict, your client computers will need access to DNS in order to access your server.
-This means if your Internet connection drops you will likely lose access to your server's webgui.
+This means if your Internet connection drops you will likely lose access to your server's WebGUI.
 See [How to access your server when DNS is down](/connect/help.md#how-to-access-your-server-when-dns-is-down).